 Visit the Banyä sauna to explore a strong culture of wellness dating back to the Middle Ages.
 Let yourself be carried away by a joyful atmosphere rich with history.
 The Banyä Experience draws inspiration from Russian tradition.
 This spectacular ceremony is an exceptional treatment renowned for its many benefits for the body and mind.

 Each step has been carefully designed to immerse you in the customs and practices of the Russian sauna tradition.
-From the shooter of Russian-imported vodka infused with chervil to the exfoliation with salts and essential oils prepared on site, through to the beating ritual with birch veniks, everything has been planned and prepared to give you the ultimate distinct and unique relaxation experience.
+From the shooter of Russian-imported vodka infused with chervil to the exfoliation with salts and essential oils prepared on site, through to the beating ritual with birch veniks, everything has been planned and prepared to give you the ultimate distinct, interactive, entertaining and unique experience.

 The Banyä treatment lasts one hour.
 It is offered in the new Banyä sauna, which balances dry heat and humid steam.
 Among its many benefits, the Banyä treatment is known to improve blood circulation, deep-clean the skin, eliminate toxins, boost the immune system, and leave you with a profound feeling of relaxation.

 Schedule: Tuesdays, Wednesdays and Thursdays at 2:00 p.m.

 Location: Banyä Space

 Duration: 60 minutes

 Schedule: Tuesdays, Wednesdays and Thursday at 2:00 p.m.